 This is a complex and grey area, and there are detailed restrictions and further conditions – it is important to seek advice on a case by case basis to ensure the relief is used correctly.

 When someone is employed in the UK they pay National Insurance tax (broadly a social security charge) as an individual, plus the company pays a national insurance tax on top of Gross Salaries, that cannot be made the liability of the employee.
-The current rate of EmployERS National Insurance contributions is 15.05% from April 22.
-This will be reducing back to 13.8% from April 2023.

-Both the individual and the company could be exempt from paying this charge depending on which country the secondee is being sent to work from.

-Present | This is a complex and grey area, and there are detailed restrictions and further conditions – it is important to seek advice on a case by case basis to ensure the relief is used correctly.

-When someone is employed in the UK they pay National Insurance tax (broadly a social security charge) as an individual, plus the company pays a national insurance tax on top of Gross Salaries, that cannot be made the liability of the employee.
 The current rate of Employers National Insurance contributions is 15.05% from April 22.
 This will be reducing back to 13.8% from April 2023.

 Both the individual and the company could be exempt from paying this charge depending on which country the secondee is being sent to work from.